Brand Names: Blocadren

 - What other drugs will affect timolol (Blocadren)?

 - Where can I get more information (Blocadren)?

 What is timolol (Blocadren)?

-Timolol is in a group of drugs called beta-blockers.
-Beta-blockers affect the heart and circulation (blood flow through arteries and veins).
+Timolol is a beta-blocker that affects the heart and circulation (blood flow through arteries and veins).

-Timolol may also be used for purposes other than those listed in this medication guide.
+Timolol may also be used for purposes not listed in this medication guide.

 round, green, imprinted with M 221

 oblong, green, imprinted with M 715

 What are the possible side effects of timolol (Blocadren)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.